 In the 1960s, Second Wave Feminism started with the publication of Betty Friedan’s book The Feminine Mystique.
 She criticized the Cult of Domesticity and challenged the idea that women should be happy as homemakers and mothers.

 Laws such as the Civil Rights Act and Equal Pay Act gave women more rights.
 The National Organization for Women (NOW) started working to pass a constitutional amendment to guarantee women equal rights.
-The Equal Rights Act (ERA) was never ratified because Phyllis Schlafly organized a movement to stop it.
+The Equal Rights Amendment (ERA) was never ratified because Phyllis Schlafly organized a movement to stop it.
 She argued that equal rights would hurt women.

 Some radical feminists demonstrated by burning bras or protesting at the Miss America Pageant.